dOpensource/dsiprouter/docs/source/user/installing.rst

 Kamailio will be automatically installed along with dSIPRouter.
-Must be installed on a fresh install of Debian Stretch, Debian Buster or CentOS 7.
+Must be installed on a fresh install of Debian Stretch, Debian Buster or CentOS.
 You will not be prompted for any information.
-It will take anywhere from 4-9 minutes to install - depending on the processing power of the machine.
+It will take anywhere from  9-12 minutes to install - depending on the processing power of the machine.
 You can secure the Kamailio database after the installation.
 Links to the installation documentation are below:

-- :ref:`debian9-install`
 - :ref:`debian10-install`
 - :ref:`centos7_install`